-3D printing is a method of creating items layer by layer using computer-aided design or CAD.
-3D printing is widely utilized in the industrial and automotive industries, where 3D printers are used to create tools and parts.
+It is a method of creating items layer by layer using computer-aided design or CAD.
+This technique is widely utilized in the industrial and automotive industries, where 3D printers are used to create tools and parts.

 Companies all around the world are already using 3D printers to generate prototypes in hours rather than months and possibly saving millions of dollars in research and development.